 Swelling may occur in just one nipple or multiple nipples depending on the condition.
 Surrounding breast tissue may also be involved.
 Other common symptoms can include pain, redness, ulceration, lethargy, enlarged lymph nodes and loss of appetite.

-Pregnancy - A female cat's nipples will "pink up" and become swollen around the third week of pregnancy.
+A female cat’s nipples will pink up and become swollen around the third week of pregnancy.
 This is perfectly normal.

 This is an infection or inflammation of the mammary gland(s), occurring in lactating queens.
 One or multiple glands can be affected.
 Accompanying signs may include lethargy, loss of appetite, fever, the queen may refuse to nurse her kittens, if they are nursing, they may become sick.

 Treatment of mastitis is antibiotics.
 Painkillers may also be given.
 You may be advised to use warm compresses on the area to assist with milk drainage.

 The most common form of mammary cancer in cats is an adenocarcinoma, which is a fast-growing tumour.
 This is seen most often in unspayed, older cats, (although it can affect spayed females and even male cats).
 It can occur in one gland but often several are affected.
 Typical symptoms of mammary cancer include swelling, ulceration and sometimes pain.

 Treatment is surgical removal of the affected glands and possibly chemotherapy.